carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 > 2. Sort your list!
 (3 min)
 > - What can be established before the meeting (asynchronously)?
 > - What needs to happen during the meeting?
 > - What can happen as follow-up to the meeting?
-> 3. Draft a meeting agenda (individually or as a group) (3 min)
+> 3. Draft a meeting agenda (individually or as a group) in the Etherpad (3 min)
 > - Group 5 completes Activity 0
 {: .challenge}